chibaf/lammps-22Feb18/README.md

 "$ make mpi (at src/)"
 generates lammps binary lmp_mpi for macOS.

-Detail of installation is described on "lammps-22Feb18-installation.html"
+Detail of installation is described on "lammps-22Feb18-installation.html" (this file was edited with Seamonkey.)